Cornutum/regexp-gen/README.md

 "+#6)!%;)*8/ 28
 ```

-Note that `Provider.notMatching()` returns an optional result.
+Note that `RegExpGenBuilder.notMatching()` returns an optional result.
 Why?
 Because some regular expressions will match any string, making it
 impossible to generate strings that don't match.
 For example, there is no string that doesn't match `".*"`.

 ### What matches "dot"? ###

 What matches the regular expression `.`?
 In general, any printable character.
 For a `RegExpGen`, by default, that means "any printable character
 from the Latin-1 basic and supplemental Unicode blocks".
 But what if that includes characters that your application is not designed to handle?
-You can define exactly what "any printable character" means using the `GenOptions` for a `RegExpGen`.
+You can define exactly what "any printable character" means using `RegExpGenBuilder.withAny()`.

 For example, you could make a ridiculously narrow definition like this: